Nivolumab (Opdivo)

 Advanced bladder and urinary tract cancer

-In a clinical study, 270 patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that had grown or spread, who had been treated with chemotherapy containing platinum, and it did not work or stopped working, were treated with Opdivo:
+In another clinical study, 270 patients with advanced urothelial carcinoma (the most common type of bladder and urinary tract cancer) that had grown or spread, who had been treated with chemotherapy containing platinum, and it did not work or stopped working, were treated with Opdivo:

 Results after treatment with Opdivo (diagram)